-A single sheet or “sheet fed” thermoformed is fed one sheet at a time.
+A single-sheet or “sheet fed” thermoformer is fed one sheet at a time.
 The process is as follows: Operator loading, oven heating, vacuum, and then cooling/unloading.

 Sheet fed thermoforms have many options and technologies to consider.
 After mold size, oven type is one of the most important aspects to consider.
 Below are a few styles that are offered on the used market.

-As newer machines take on newer technologies we have seen in the used market a shift towards PLCS for heat control and servo indexing.
-Other important options to help with your thermoforming business is twin sheet forming, plug assist, robotics, and automation for your process.
+As newer machines take on newer technologies, we have seen a shift towards PLCS for heat control and servo indexing in the used market.
+Other important options to help with your thermoforming business are twin sheet forming, plug assist, robotics, and automation for your process.

 Roll Fed Thermoformers – Inline Thermoforming Equipment

 Inline or “roll fed thermoformers” are higher output machines than the sheet fed style.
 These machines work in a continuous process and can be run directly from the extrusion sheet process if desired.
-Because the process if automated they can produce a large volume of products.
+Because the process is automated, they can produce a large volume of products.
 These machines are typically used in the food packaging, and blister, clamshell packaging industries.
-The flexible plastic sheet is feed in to the thermoforming machine where is heated and formed, then it is conveyed to be trimmed.
+The flexible plastic sheet is fed into the thermoforming machine where it is heated and formed, then it is conveyed to be trimmed.
 This trimming action can either be part of the thermoformer or a completely separate machine called a Trim Press.
 The trimming action separates the product from the excess scrap plastics (skeleton).
 The scrap plastics can be conveyed to be recycled and the products can be either discharged or stacked.

 Inline thermoforming can have many options such as servo plug drive, deep or shallow draw heights, and width of forming.
 Most thermoforming machinery of value in the used market are servo driven machines.